Voter Education Guide

 Find out what the statewide & legislative candidates have to say directly to voters.
 Download the Voter Education Guide.

 The Voter Education Guide, also known as the "Candidate Statement Pamphlet", provides voters information on the voting process and statements from the candidates running for statewide and legislative office.
 The Commission produces a guide for both the state primary and general elections.
-The guides will begin to be delivered to voters' households on August 1st, 2018.
-Please utilize one of the buttons below to download a version of the 2018 Voter Education Guide (Note: Alternative Formats will soon become available).
+Please utilize one of the buttons below to download a version of the 2022 Voter Education Guide.

 What information is contained in the guide?

 Voters can access information on the electoral process, including how to obtain their ballot and important deadlines, and statements, photos and contact information for candidates running for statewide and legislative office.

 President Lyndon Johnson signed the Voting Rights Act into law on August 6, 1965.
 The Act applied a nationwide prohibition against the denial or abridgment of the right to vote based on literacy tests and poll taxes.

 In 1975, Congress amended the Voting Rights Act of 1965 by adding Section 203, the language minority provisions.
 The amendment requires that “when a covered state of political subdivision provides registration or voting notices, forms, instructions, assistance, or other materials of information relating to the electoral process, including ballots, it shall provide them in the language of the applicable minority group as well as in the English language.”
 For Arizona, several counties are required to produce election information in Spanish.
 This guide has been translated to assist covered jurisdictions.

 For more information, please contact the United State Department of Justice Civil Rights Division, Voting Section at 800-253-3931 or [email protected]

 Why aren't all of the candidates listed on my ballot printed in the guide?